 The Cancer Genomics Facility (CGF) possesses state-of-the-art NGS equipment for comprehensive coverage of whole genomes and exomes as well as whole transcriptome profiling.
 In addition, the facility offers a variety of targeted sequencing assays to assess specific genes and genomic domains associated with cancer.
 Unlike traditional Sanger sequencing, entire human genomes can be generated in less than a week and targeted assays can be performed in a day.
 The facility specializes in the processing and interrogation of difficult tumor specimens ranging from samples embedded in paraffin after formalin fixation to rare tumors present in miniscule amounts.

 Pharmacogenomics is a branch of pharmacology that studies the effects of an individual’s genetics on medication response or interactions.
 The goal is to develop specialized, or personalized, therapies to maximize the effectiveness of cancer treatment, optimized for each patient’s unique genetic makeup.

 Recognition of drug-drug interactions and pharmacogenetic differences in drug metabolism, disposition, and susceptibility has increased the need for assays to define relevant polymorphisms and their clinical impact.
-The UPCI Clinical Pharmacology Analytical Facility (CPAF) provides accessible, economical, comprehensive, and state-of-the-art pharmacology research services that support preclinical and clinical research programs at UPCI and medical institutions nationwide.
+The UPCI Cancer Pharmacokinetics and Pharmacodynamics Facility (CPPF) provides accessible, economical, comprehensive, and state-of-the-art pharmacology research services that support preclinical and clinical research programs at UPCI and medical institutions nationwide.